 You may also be eligible for workers’ compensation or veterans’ benefits, although these programs are time-limited and often require a long latency period.
 You should also consider seeking compensation from Medicare and Medicaid, as they can help you cover some of your medical expenses.
 You may be eligible for Social Security Disability Insurance as well.

 Mesothelioma lawsuits are usually personal injury cases, and many are settled out of court.
 Once the liable party agrees to compensate you, they will agree to release themselves from all further liability.
-This way, you can receive your money sooner than you might otherwise receive.
+This way, you can receive your money sooner than you might otherwise receive it.
 However, if you are unable to reach a settlement, you may consider pursuing a lawsuit.
 If you decide to file a lawsuit, it is important to consult a qualified asbestos law firm for help.

 Depending on the severity of your illness, you may be able to recover financial compensation from the company responsible for your exposure to asbestos.
 You will need to prove that the asbestos you were exposed to caused your illness and the damage it caused.
 You should keep in mind that it may be difficult to prove the cause of your cancer, but you should do everything you can to prove that you were exposed to asbestos.